What do you want to be when you grow up?

 💂 👯 💂 👯 💂 👯 💂 👯 💂

 Night after night, I practiced being a Ballerina, I had checked out a book about them at the library.
 I even wrapped up my feet.
-Weeks past and I just couldn't do it any longer.
-I turned around and Jenny was watching me.
+Weeks past and I couldn't do it any longer.
+I turned around, and Jenny was watching me.

 "Are you ok?" she asked me.
 She could see my frustration building up and the tears forming in my eyes.

-"No, I'm not, I just can't understand how they can stand up on their toes for that long?
+"No, I'm not, I can't understand how they can stand up on their toes for that long?
 It hurts like all get out.
 I've tried everything."
-I sat down on the edge of the bed, Jenny wraps her arms around me.
-Wiping away the tears that are cascading down my cheeks with the tips of my fingers.
+I sat down on the edge of the bed, and Jenny wraps her arms around me.
+I am wiping away the tears that are cascading down my cheeks with the tips of my fingers.

 "It's going to be okay, trying to reassure me, So, do you have any idea what you want to be now?" she asks.

-I shake my head no and my brain kicks into gear, what can I be?
-All of a sudden, I got it, I jump up and shouted, "I'm going to be a NUN!"
+I shake my head no, and my brain kicks into gear, what can I be?
+All of a sudden, I got it.
+I jumped up and shouted, "I'm going to be a NUN!"

 "Yep, I am going to be a NUN, as I calmly take a sigh of relief, just like Mother Teresa."
-Smiling from ear to ear, my shoulders squared up proudly, as I announced it again.
+Smiling from ear to ear, I squared my shoulders up proudly, as I announced it again.